Adrian Alejandro Luna Cisneros Profile Photo

 Goodbye my tree friend.”

-In honor of Adrian, his family would like everyone to know that it is okay to smile, laugh, reconnect, take pictures, and embrace one another during this time.
+In honor of Adrian, his family would like everyone to know that it is okay to be yourself, smile, laugh, reconnect, take pictures, and embrace one another during this time.
 Though they wish this gathering could have been under different circumstances, Adrian is the reason so many people have come together.
 His family hopes his memory encourages others to forgive, grow, love deeply, appreciate life’s simple moments, and hold close the people who matter most.

 From the bottom of their hearts, the family thanks everyone for the overwhelming love, support, prayers, and presence during this difficult time.
 We hope that this moment together to celebrate his life can encourage everyone to be in the moment, choose happiness, and stop every once in a while to watch the sunset.